openfedem/fedem-gui/BUILD.md

   This will configure for building the `zip` library based on the `minizip` sources, in addition to the `zlib` library itself, when `cmake` is executed.

-- With Visual Studio 2019, configure the zlib build by executing the following commands from a DOS shell (put this in a bat-file for the convenience):
+- With Visual Studio 2022 Community, configure the zlib build by executing the following commands from a DOS shell (put this in a bat-file for the convenience):

       @echo off
       title zlib configuration
-      call "%VS2019INSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" x64
+      call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" x64
-      "%VS2019INSTALLDIR%\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\cmake.exe" ^
+      "%VSINSTALLDIR%\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\cmake.exe" ^
-      -G "Visual Studio 16 2019" ^
+      -G "Visual Studio 17 2022" ^
       -S %USERPROFILE%\Fedem-src\zlib-1.2.13 ^
       -B %USERPROFILE%\zlib-build ^
       -DCMAKE_INSTALL_PREFIX=C:\Zlib